Assessor's Office

 How are my property taxes calculated?

-The Assessed Value (less any exempted amount) is next multiplied by the applicable Tax Rate.
+The Assessed Value (less any exempted amount) in next multiplied by the applicable Tax Rate.
 In Colorado, tax rates are expressed as a decimal fraction of a dollar for every one dollar of Assessed Value.
-Known as millage or mills, one mill is 1/1,000th of a dollar or $0.001 (1/10th of a penny).
-Millage greater than one mill is usually written as a whole number followed by three digits to the right of a decimal point.
+Known as a mill levy, or mills, one mill is 1/1,000th of a dollar or $0.001 (1/10th of a penny).
+Mill levies greater than one mill are typically written as a whole number followed by three digits to the right of a decimal point.

-In 2022, Denver's combined general millage or Mill Rate including Denver Public Schools and Urban Drainage District is 79.525 mills or a tax rate of 0.079525 for every $1 of assessed value.
+For 2023, Denver’s combined general mill levy including Denver Public Schools and the Urban Drainage District is 77.486 mills or a tax rate of 0.077486 for every $1 of assessed value.

-In 2022, the typical single family Denver home was valued at about $460,000.
-As a result, the property tax calculation for a typical residential owner was:
+For 2023, the typical single family home was valued at about $631,800.
+As a result, the property tax calculation using this valuation is as follows:

-Actual Value x Assessment Rate x Mill Rate (Tax Rate) = Taxes
+(Actual Value less Value Reduction) x Assessment Rate x Mill Levy (Tax Rate) = Taxes

 I haven't made improvements to my home, why did my property value go up?

 In order to determine new values for residential property (including single-family, multi-family and apartment properties) all Colorado assessors are required by law to use only the market approach to value.
-For 2022 property values, the sales prices of homes similar to yours which sold between July 1, 2018, and June 30, 2020, were studied.
-If the sales prices of those homes went up, then the assessed value of your home likely showed an increase.
+For 2023 property values, the sales prices of homes similar to yours which sold between July 1, 2020, and June 30, 2022, were studied.
+If the sales prices of those homes went up, then the actual value of your home likely showed an increase.

 If my property value increased, will my property taxes also go up?